Localization

 See it live on the i18n example site (source).

-Localization is in alpha and under active development.
-Automated translation, search indexing, Ask Fern, and translated fern check errors are still in progress.
+Localization is under active development.
+Automated translation, Ask Fern, fern check errors, and API Reference pages are still in progress.

 Reach out if you’re interested in implementing localization for your docs.